jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

 #define PAGE_GLOBAL_DIR_SIZE        (PAGE_SIZE * (PAGE_TABLE_LEVELS - 1))
 ```

-The `arch/page.h` is included in order to used the `PAGE_TABLE_LEVELS` macro - set equal to the number of bytes for three pages - 12KB.
+The `arch/page.h` is included in order to use the `PAGE_TABLE_LEVELS` macro to calculate the space needed for the bootstrapping translation tables - set equal to the number of bytes for three pages: 12KB.

 ```C
 OUTPUT_ARCH(aarch64)